UniExeterRSE/intro-version-control/_episodes/07_recording_changes.md

 * The working tree — modifications that have not been staged with `git add`

-* The staging area (a.k.a index) — contains changes that have been staged but not yet committed.
+* The staging area (a.k.a index) — contains changes that have been staged with `git add` but not yet committed with `git commit`.

-* The repository — a permanent record of changes (commits) that have been committed.
+* The repository — a permanent record of changes (commits) that have been committed with `git commit`.

 `git add` moves changes from the working tree to the staging area, and `git commit` 'seals the deal' by moving changes from the staging area to the repository.
 This